 Many of our donors tell us that their donation experience gives them a real sense of purpose and pride.
 Many donors have reported having a connection to Prolacta’s mission because of a family member’s experience with critically ill or premature infants.

-Prolacta’s donor milk program is fully aligned with the WHO and UNICEF program goals on supporting exclusive breastfeeding for the first 6 months and continued breastfeeding up to 2 years and beyond.
+Prolacta’s donor milk program is fully aligned with the WHO and UNICEF program goals on supporting exclusive breastfeeding for the first 6 months and continued breastfeeding for up to 2 years and beyond.

 Throughout their donation journey, we work to ensure donors have the resources and information needed to make the process of donating as straightforward and rewarding as possible.
-Prolacta donors motivate, encourage, support, and inspire one another within the community we’ve provided for them.
+Prolacta donors motivate, encourage, support and inspire one another within the community we’ve provided for them.

 We simply could not do what we do for critically ill and premature infants without our donors exclusively based in the US.
-That is why we celebrate our donors at our all-employee meetings and send appreciation gifts for reaching milestones during their time donating.
+That’s why we celebrate our donors at our all-employee meetings and send appreciation gifts for reaching milestones during their time donating.
 Their passion is irresistible, so we work closely with our breast milk donors to raise awareness during events such as World Prematurity Day, Breastfeeding Awareness Week, Human Milk Donation Day and many others.